You are welcome to search through all of the boards and tasks that you have been given access to, by clicking the magnifying glass icon:

 EXAMPLE attachment:invoice

-• checklist_for - searches for tasks with checklist items assigned to specifically the person you give as value
+- checklist_for - searches for tasks with checklist items assigned to the indicated person

 You can also check if there are any tasks with checklist assignments, by typing: